cosmos/ibc/spec/client/ics-009-loopback-cilent/README.md

 ### `UpdateState`

-`UpdateState` will perform a regular update for the loopback client client.
+`UpdateState` will perform a regular update for the loopback client.
 If the header is higher than the lastest height on the `clientState`, then the `clientState` will be updated.

 ```typescript
 function updateState(